Buying souvenirs to take back home from the UK? For yourself or for friends and family. Where to go to get them, in

 Gift shops aimed at tourists are always something of a world of their own, full of things that represent a country, though not actually things that those living there own or would buy.

 I suggest you avoid the High Street generalist gift shops as they are over-priced and don't sell much of any practical use that's going to last very long at all.
-They are good for somewhat cheesey souvenirs which have their own place, don't get food from there though.
+They are good for somewhat cheesy souvenirs which have their own place, don't get food from there though.

-So, here's some ideas for places to go to buy gifts with a bit more longevity and even usefulness, I find it does take a bit of a mindset change to plan to get souvenirs from such places and not have a present-shopping trip on your last day, spread it through your visit and you'll be able to do something more interesting on that last day instead.
-Not that I'm saying you shouldn't get a Queen Elizabeth bobble-head or Sherlock Holmes snow-globe if you fancy one, cheesiness can be fun too.
+Here's some ideas for places to go to buy gifts with a bit more longevity and even usefulness, I find it does take a bit of a mindset change to plan to get souvenirs from such places and not have a present-shopping trip on your last day, spread it through your visit and you'll be able to do something more interesting on that last day instead.
+Not that I'm saying you shouldn't get a Queen Elizabeth bobble-head or union jack cushion if you fancy one, cheesiness can be fun too.

 Famous Shops - Fortnum and Mason, food hall - Harrods - London

 Fortnum and Mason has a reputation for supplying very high quality food and drink, and an equal reputation for supplying it at high prices.
-It's the sort of place where you shop if food costs are such a trivial amount of your income that you don't notice that you're paying well over the rate elsewhere for many food items.
+It's the sort of place where you shop if food costs are such a trivial amount of your income that you don't notice that you're paying well over the rate elsewhere for many items.
 It is a fascinating place to visit, almost a living museum as well as a very well stocked large shop across six floors with several restaurants, it is a good place to go for high tea or a cream tea.